davemosk/FinSL-signbank/README.md

 these sources.

 We have not yet developed an architecture approach for the frontend of this project.
-It's likely to live on in it's current form for some time, since refactoring frontend dependencies into package.json gains us security auditing and proper version pinning, but otherwise doesn't have much value.
+It's likely to live on in its current form for some time, since refactoring frontend dependencies into package.json gains us security auditing and proper version pinning, but otherwise doesn't have much value.